Most Talked-About Controversies Linked to Martina Navratilova

 Public opinion and media debates around Martina Navratilova—discover key moments of controversy.

-On July 30, 1981, the New York Daily News published an article where Martina Navratilova came out as bisexual, revealing her sexual relationship with Rita Mae Brown, despite her request to delay the publication.
+On July 30, 1981, the New York Daily News published an article where Navratilova came out as bisexual, revealing her relationship with Rita Mae Brown.
+She had previously asked the reporter to delay publication.

 1991: Split with Judy Nelson

-In 1991, Martina Navratilova's split from Judy Nelson resulted in a televised palimony lawsuit, which was settled out of court.
+In 1991, Navratilova's split with Judy Nelson resulted in a televised palimony lawsuit, which was settled out of court.

 2007: Criticism of U.S. Under President Bush

-In 2007, Martina Navratilova was quoted as being ashamed of the U.S. under President George W. Bush, drawing a comparison to the communist regime in Czechoslovakia following the 1948 coup d'état.
+In 2007, Navratilova was quoted as expressing shame about the U.S. under President George W. Bush, contrasting it with the communist regime in Czechoslovakia.

-Following an article Martina Navratilova wrote for The Times in February 2019, Athlete Ally, an LGBTQ athlete advocacy group, removed Navratilova from their advisory board due to her views on transgender women in women's sports being considered transphobic.
+Following an article on transgender women in sports that Navratilova wrote for The Times in February 2019, Athlete Ally, an LGBTQ athlete advocacy group, removed Navratilova from their advisory board due to her transphobic comments.

-In March 2019, Martina Navratilova apologized for using the term "cheating" in the context of transgender athletes competing in women's sports, advocating for a science-based debate.
+In March 2019, Martina Navratilova apologized for using the term "cheating" when discussing transgender athletes competing in women's sports, advocating for a science-based debate.

-In April 2019, Martina Navratilova wrote an article for The Washington Post expressing her opinion that the Equality Act, as it was currently written, would make it unlawful to differentiate between girls and women in sports based on sex for any purpose.
+In April 2019, Martina Navratilova wrote an article for The Washington Post, expressing her opinion that the Equality Act would make it unlawful to differentiate between girls and women in sports based on sex.

-In June 2019, the BBC broadcast "The Trans Women Athlete Dispute with Martina Navratilova," featuring interviews with trans women athletes and sports researchers, exploring the debate on whether trans women have an advantage in elite sports.
+In June 2019, the BBC broadcasted "The Trans Women Athlete Dispute with Martina Navratilova," where she interviewed athletes and researchers, presenting different sides of the debate on whether trans women have an advantage in elite sports.

 Loading Video...

-In August 2020, Martina Navratilova, along with over 300 women, signed a letter to the National Collegiate Athletic Association (NCAA) supporting an Idaho law that bans trans women student-athletes from competing in female sports.
+In August 2020, Martina Navratilova, along with over 300 other women, signed a letter to the National Collegiate Athletic Association supporting an Idaho law that bans trans women student-athletes from participating in women's sports.

-In 2021, Martina Navratilova became a leader of the Women's Sports Policy Working Group, formed in response to US President Joe Biden's Executive Order 13988, with the goal of protecting women in sports while accommodating trans athletes.
+In 2021, Martina Navratilova became a leader of the Women's Sports Policy Working Group, which was formed in response to President Joe Biden's Executive Order 13988, with the goal of protecting women in competitive sports while accommodating trans athletes.

-In April 2023, Martina Navratilova supported a boycott of Nike after the company partnered with Dylan Mulvaney, a transgender woman, to advertise a sports bra.
+In April 2023, Martina Navratilova supported a boycott of Nike due to its corporate sponsorship with Dylan Mulvaney, a transgender woman, for advertising a sports bra.

-In October 2023, Martina Navratilova criticized US Secretary of the Interior Deb Haaland's interview with drag queen Pattie Gonia at the Stonewall National Monument, calling the performer a "pathetic parody of women."
+In October 2023, Martina Navratilova criticized US Secretary of the Interior Deb Haaland's interview of environmentalist drag queen Pattie Gonia outside New York's Stonewall National Monument, calling the performer a "pathetic parody of women."